tonywu6/ferrosaur/examples/ts-blank-space/README.md

 <figcaption>

 Output of this example.
-Notice the extra whitespace in the function signatures.
+Notice the extra whitespace in declarations.

 </figcaption>